The skyline of the island city-state of Singapore is dominated by an enormous observation wheel.

 6. Completing a roundtrip on the wheel tales over half an hour

-The wheel revolves rather slow, which is a good thing because it allows visitors to have plenty of time to take magnificent pictures of Singapore and its wonderful landmarks.
+The wheel revolves rather slowly, which is a good thing because it allows visitors to have plenty of time to take magnificent pictures of Singapore and its wonderful landmarks.

 A roundtrip of the wheel is completed in exactly 32 minutes.
 Each of the capsules has a capacity of 28 people which means that the wheel can accommodate 7.3 million visitors a year.